MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 A concise summary of your app that should be original, engaging, and directed at your target audience.
 Ideally, keep the short description to one sentence.

-The following example highlights where an app's short description displays in a store listing.
+The following example highlights where an app's short description displays in a store listing:

 :::image type="content" source="~/assets/images/store-detail-page/ShortDescription-02.png" alt-text="Example screenshot highlights where an app's short description displays in a store listing.":::